-The Lake Erie Foundation is a 501(c)(3) organization established in 2016 to sustain and protect the waters of Lake Erie now and in the future.
+The Lake Erie Foundation (LEF) is a 501(c)(3) organization established in 2016 to sustain and protect the waters of Lake Erie now and in the future.
 The Lake Erie Foundation (LEF) is Lake Erie’s advocate for economic sustainability, legal defense, education, outreach and innovative sustainable technology.

 We invite interested citizens, property owners, anglers, boaters and businesses to join our mission.
 While work is underway among various agencies and organizations to restore and protect our lake, the LEF is the only organization whose sole mission is to ensure a healthy Lake Erie.
 LEF targets membership and support from those who live, visit and do business in the Lake Erie watershed.
 We collaborate with other Great Lakes nonprofits to address the many challenges we share.